What are the 10 Steps in Performing CPR?

 The ABCs in CPR are abbreviations for Airway, Breathing, and Compressions.
 It refers to the correct sequence of CPR.
 The ABC steps ensure that the victim receives proper CPR within the shortest time possible.

 However, based on the latest guidelines of the American Heart Association, the correct order for CPR is now the C-A-B Steps or Compression, Airway, and Breathing.
-This is because cardiac arrest victims can go a minute or two without taking a breath.
-What cardiac arrest victims need is for that blood to get flowing again, which can be achieved through chest compressions.
+This is because cardiac arrest victims go a minute or two without taking a breath.
+What cardiac arrest victims need is for that blood to get flowing again, which is achieved through chest compressions.

 How long is the CPR cycle?